The Czech Association of MBA Schools - CAMBAS

-Since its foundation there was gradually admitted as members of CAMBAS a number of new schools: Brno International Business School (B.I.B.S.), Vysoká škola báňská – Technická univerzita Ostrava Ekonomická fakulta (VŠB), Czech Management Institute manažerské fakulty ESMA BARCELONA, Institut pro průmyslový a finanční management (IPFM), University of New York Prague (UNYP), Vysoká škola finanční a správní (VŠFS) and recently were also admitted two institutes associated to University of Economics, Prague International School for Business and Management (ISBM) a Francouzsko-český institut řízení (IFTG) Thus, at the present time the Association is joined by 10 members.
+Since its foundation there was gradually admitted as members of CAMBAS a number of new schools: Brno International Business School (B.I.B.S.), Vysoká škola báňská – Technická univerzita Ostrava Ekonomická fakulta (VŠB), Czech Management Institute manažerské fakulty ESMA BARCELONA, Institut pro průmyslový a finanční management (IPFM), University of New York Prague (UNYP), Vysoká škola finanční a správní (VŠFS), CMC Čelákovice and Anglo-American University in Prague (AAU).
+Recently were also admitted two institutes associated to University of Economics, Prague International School for Business and Management (ISBM) and Francouzsko-český institut řízení (IFTG).
+Some schools over time left CAMBAS e.g. therefore they ceased to teach MBA program.
+For other schools membership was rejected as they do not qualify yet for accreditation of MBA program.
+Thus, at the present time the Association is joined by 10 members.

 The membership in CAMBAS is opened to other schools in the Czech Republic which will meet the conditions of accreditation with at least one of their programmes.